torvista/Zen_Cart-Back_in_Stock_Notifications/README.md

 ## Installation/Upgrade
 1. On your development server, remove any original BISN files that originated from the Zen cart Plugins.
 1. Copying all this fileset should not overwrite any other files: they are all new.
-But you should always use comparison software to check that is so, and to get an idea of what you are dumping into your shop.
+BUT, you should always use comparison software to check that is so, and to get an idea of what you are dumping into your shop.
 Trust no-one!
 Regarding the template files, you will find template folders "bootstrap BISN TO MERGE" and "responsive_classic BISN TO MERGE" containing modified template files for you to compare and merge into your own equivalents.
 1. Go to the Admin Catalog->BISN Notifications Admin page to auto upgrade/install.